In this article:

 What is a Civil Engineering Degree?

-Degree programs in civil engineering focus on the design, construction, and maintenance of structures and infrastructure, from skyscrapers to tunnels, bridges, and airports.
-The typical curriculum teaches students about:
+Civil engineers are concerned with the design, construction, and maintenance of structures and infrastructure, from skyscrapers to tunnels, bridges, and airports.
+The typical civil engineering curriculum teaches students about:

 - rebuilding and upgrading deteriorating city infrastructure